meilisearch/documentation/learn/core_concepts/documents.md

 ### Displayed and searchable fields

 By default, all fields in a document are both displayed and searchable.
+Displayed fields are contained in each matching document, while searchable fields are searched for matching query words.

 You can modify this behavior using the [update settings endpoint](/reference/api/settings.md#update-settings), or the respective update endpoints for [displayed attributes](/reference/api/displayed_attributes.md#update-displayed-attributes), and [searchable attributes](/reference/api/searchable_attributes.md#update-searchable-attributes) so that a field is:

 - Searchable but not displayed
 - Displayed but not searchable